 1. Destefano v.
 Adventist Health System Sunbelt, 973 So.2d 492 – (Improper Reduction of A Jury Award)

-In this case, the Florida appeals court not only affirmed the judgment that the plaintiff was a victim of defamation, and upheld a punitive damage award of $1 Million, but it increased his compensatory damage award to $1 Million.
+In this case, the Florida appellate court not only affirmed the judgment that the plaintiff was a victim of defamation, and upheld a punitive damage award of $1 Million, but it increased his compensatory damage award to $1 Million.
 Here’s what happened:

 This action originated in Orlando, Florida, where Lawrence Destefano sued Rollins Bedford Corporation d/b/a Sunbelt Healthcare and Subacute Center (”Rollins”), among other defendants, for libel and slander.

 Mr. Destefano’s mother had been a patient at Rollins in between hospital stays at a Florida hospital and another health care facility in Orlando.
-She suffered from Alzheimer’s Disease, and was in need of hospital care because of an infection in a wound on her foot.
+She suffered from Alzheimer’s Disease and was in need of hospital care because of an infection in a wound on her foot.
 She was very ill.

 The cause of Mrs. Destefano’s foot infection was key here: Mr. Destefano had a note from a Rollins employee that confirmed his mother had been neglected, and that improper medical care was the reason she had the infection.